xuanvan229/crawl-golang/README.md

 4. Run `Make up` to start the database
 5. Run `Make category` to crawl the category data
 6. Run `Make crawl` to crawl the product data
-7. Run `Make fix` to crawl the product image
+7. Run `Make crawl-image` to crawl the product image
 8. Run `Make run` to run the server

 ## PROBLEM